DataBiosphere/azul/UPGRADING.rst

     make deploy

-a final time out work around a bug with OpenAPI spec generation.
+a final time to work around a bug with OpenAPI spec generation.

 #1637 Refactor handling of environment for easier reuse